 \section{Related Work}

 \header{Audio Watermarking} Audio watermarking has evolved significantly from traditional signal processing to modern deep learning approaches.
-Early rule-based methods focused on embedding watermarks in time or frequency domains through hand-crafted techniques \cite{zhang2020time, hu2020selection, zhang2017robust, qin2022lattice}.
-A notable example is AudiowMark \cite{Westerfeld_audiowmark}, which embeds a 128-bit message using convolutional coding and selective frequency band modifications.
-While sophisticated, these hand-crafted approaches often struggle with robustness against challenging transformations like neural audio codecs \citep{defossez2022high}.
+Early rule-based methods focused on embedding watermarks in time or frequency domains through hand-crafted techniques \citep{zhang2020time, hu2020selection, zhang2019robust, qin2024lattice}.
+A notable example is AudiowMark \citep{Westerfeld_audiowmark}, which embeds a 128-bit message using convolutional coding and selective frequency band modifications.
+Although carefully engineered, hand-crafted methods often degrade under neural codec compression \citep{defossez2023highfidelity}.
 Deep neural networks (DNNs) have enabled more robust end-to-end watermarking systems that can generalize to unseen transformations \citep{san2024proactive,chen2023wavmark,liu2023detecting}.
-WavMark \cite{chen2023wavmark} introduced an invertible neural architecture for joint detection and attribution with 16-bit synchronization codes.
+WavMark \citep{chen2023wavmark} introduced an invertible neural architecture for joint detection and attribution with 16-bit synchronization codes.
 While achieving strong performance, its brute-force decoding and architectural constraints limit scalability.
-AudioSeal \cite{san2024proactive} addressed these limitations with a generator-detector design with separate detection and message decoding.
-However, this improved detection came at the cost of attribution accuracy.
-Our work focuses on enabling both robust detection and accurate attribution through a more efficient architecture design with psychoacoustic-inspired quality loss.
+AudioSeal \citep{san2024proactive} addressed these limitations with a generator-detector design with separate detection and message decoding.
+The decoupled design improves detection but reduces attribution accuracy.
+Our work focuses on enabling both robust detection and accurate attribution through a more efficient architecture design with a psychoacoustic-inspired quality loss.